 The EPDP Team expects that the following types of disclosure requests can be fully automated (in-take as well as response) from the start:

-Law Enforcement in jurisdiction requests;
+Requests from Law Enforcement in local or otherwise applicable jurisdictions;

-Responses to UDRP Providers for registrant information verification.
+Responses to UDRP and URS Providers for registrant information verification.

-The EPDP Team will further consider if other types of disclosure requests can be fully automated.
+The EPDP Team will further consider if other types of disclosure requests can be fully automated Day 1.
 Over time, based on experience gained and/or further legal guidance, the SSAD Advisory Group is expected to provide further guidance on which types of disclosure requests can be fully automated.